Rachel Ruamy "Amy" (Murray) Cole was born on Dec. 6, 1881 in Normalville, Fayette County, PA, the daughter of Elijah and Hannah (Minerd) Murray.

 The following year, heartache struck the family again when son Albert Cole passed away.

 Lutelis outlived Amy by nine years.
 He suffered a massive heart attack and died within 10 minutes at the age of 85 on Oct.
 14, 1962.
-Her funeral was conducted by Rev. Samuel Cummings, of the Church of the Nazarene of Holt, WV.
+His funeral was conducted by Rev. Samuel Cummings, of the Church of the Nazarene of Holt, WV.

 They are buried together in the Franklin Cemetery in Dunbar.